-The LBQ Women’s Conference is committed to meaningful inclusion, diversity and access.
-It aims to create safer spaces to strengthen the health and wellbeing of all LBQ women, including Aboriginal women and Sistergirls, women of colour, women with disabilities, trans, gender diverse and intersex women.
+The LGBTIQ Women’s Conference is committed to meaningful inclusion, diversity and access.
+It aims to create safer spaces to strengthen the health and wellbeing of all LGBTIQ women, including Aboriginal women and Sistergirls, women of colour, women with disabilities, trans, gender diverse and intersex women.

 Safety and inclusion are central to the physical and online conference space.
 We invite participants to approach the conference and other delegates with openness and thoughtfulness regarding other people’s knowledge, experience and identities.

 Misgendering occurs when language does not match how someone identifies.
 We ask that all delegates respect and replicate the language that someone uses to describe their own genders and experiences.
 Consider not just the use of pronouns, but also gendered relationship terms like ‘mother’, ‘girlfriend’, or ‘brother’.
 If you don’t have confirmation from the person you’re referring to, consider using non-gender specific terms like ‘partner’, ‘sibling’, or ‘parent’.